 - Severance gratuities payable upon dismissal (within established limits).

 - Reimbursements by an employer for business travel expenses (within established limits) if certain documentary requirements are met.

-- Income from Russian state pensions (currently, the statutory pension age is 60 years for men and 55 years for women, but many groups of employees have a right for early retirement, which is usually five or ten years earlier than the standard retirement age).
+- Income from Russian state pensions.
+Till 2018, inclusively, the statutory pension age was 60 years for men and 55 years for women.
+Starting from 1 January 2019, the statutory pension age is 65 years for men and 60 years for women.
+However, a smooth ten-year transition period was stipulated; the pension age should be enhanced for half a year each year during this period.
+Many groups of employees have a right for early retirement, which is usually five or ten years earlier than the standard retirement age.